leighs-hammer/shopify-jwt-auth-verify/readme.md

 It will simply return a boolean: `true` let other stuff happen or `false` stop stuff from happening.

+## NOTE THIS IS IN NO WAY SUPPORTED OR BUILT BY SHOPIFY
+This was built as tooling for my implementations of the cookieless authentication, which is awesome and such a step forward.
+If you have any issues please raise them on github or ping me ont he partners slack or twitter.

 ## Shopify Documentation

 find out more about [Shopify session token authentication](https://shopify.dev/tools/app-bridge/authentication)